charlienewey/blog.newey.me/content/drafts/2019-05-31-tips-for-a-high-performance-data-science-team.md

 If you don't already measure these quantities (or whichever other quantities are more relevant to you), you can't possibly measure the effects of any of your data science solutions.
-This not only makes it difficult for you to know that you've actually done something that benefits your business, but it also makes it impossible to *prove* to the business that you've generated something of any value at all.
+This not only makes it difficult for you to know that you've accomplished your goal, but it also makes it impossible to prove to the business that you've generated something of any value at all.

-However, even if you *do* measure relevant metrics, they don't always tell you anything useful.
+Even if you *do* measure relevant metrics, they don't always tell you anything useful.
 Lots of these sort of metrics have a particularly slow feedback loop (i.e. there's a long wait between taking an action and seeing a result).
 Ideally you want to be *immediately* able to check the effect of any changes you make!
 If your feedback loop is too slow, you're running the risk of wasting your time working on the wrong thing.

 Therefore, one of the most important things to do is design your workflow in such a way that you can get *prompt* and *accurate* feedback.
-Whether it means writing a Jupyter notebook that generates a one-page performance report for you to give to management, or whether you start holding regular standups to report on your team's progres... it doesn't matter.
+Whether it means writing a Jupyter notebook that generates a one-page performance report for you to give to management, or whether you start holding regular standups to report on your team's progress... it doesn't matter.
 The important thing is that it should be quick and easy to see results.